paulrosen/abcjs/docs/visual/visual-params.md

 `tuneObject` contains a structure which is a machine-friendly version of the abc string that it was created from.
 It is the class `ABCJS.data.Tune` and is basically some meta-information and an array of each line in the tune.
 The format of that data is subject to change.

+If you want to do the calculations for rendering, but not have the music appear, use "*" for the output div.
+That will return the visualObj but not display it.
+This is useful if you want to process an ABC file just for audio or for analysis.